Tara Bai-class patrol vessel

 The Tara Bai class of coastal patrol vessels is a series of six watercraft built by Singapore Slipway & Engineering and Garden Reach Shipbuilders & Engineers, Kolkata for Indian Coast Guard.
 They are intended for search and rescue, fisheries patrol and sovereignty patrol.

 Design

 The vessels in this class are 45 m long with a beam of 7 m and are armed with a 40 mm 60 cal Bofors Mk 3 AA.
-The hull design of Tara Bai class is based on standard Lurssen 45-m hull steel construction.
+The hull design of Tara Bai class is based on standard Lürssen 45-m hull steel construction.
 They are powered by two MTU 12V538 TB82 diesel engines and have two propellers with four blades.
 The vessels have various communication and navigation equipment including HF/DF and echo sounder and an autopilot.

 Capacity

 The vessels carries 30 tonnes of fuel and has a range 2400 nmi at a cruising speed of 12 kn.
 They carry ten tonnes of fresh water with a three ton/day distiller and have an endurance of 7 days.
 They have a five-ton bollard towing hook and a rigid inflatable boat.
 They have air-conditioned accommodation for a crew of 5 officers and 29 enlisted sailors.